software-architects/time-cockpit-documentation/doc/getting-started/howtos/pay-off-overtime-vacation.md

 | Overtime       | desired amount of hours of overtime to the effective date           |

 #### Example
 Tim Smith has 44h overtime to the end of April 2017 and he wants to get payed out 24 hours to that time.
-Therfore you have to create an overtime correction with an effecitve date of 2017-05-01 and a value for overtime of 20h (44-24).
+Therefore you have to create an overtime correction with an effecitve date of 2017-05-01 and a value for overtime of 20h (44-24).

 ## How to pay of Vacation